Texas parole board denies clemency to Ramiro Gonzales, to be executed Wednesday despite expert witness walking back testimony | KRDO

 Without the board’s recommendation, Abbott is limited by state law to issuing a one-time 30-day reprieve.

-Otherwise, Gonzales’ hopes rest with the courts: The inmate has asked for a stay of execution, arguing his trial jury’s determination that he would remain a dangerous threat – a requirement for a capital sentence in Texas – was based on testimony by an expert witness who relied on data later found to be false.
-And it was ultimately wrong, his attorneys argue, as shown by Gonzales’ redemption behind bars and his earlier attempts to donate a kidney.
+Otherwise, Gonzales’ hopes rest with the courts: On Monday, he asked the US Supreme Court for a stay of execution soon after the Texas Court of Criminal Appeals rejected an appeal in which the inmate argued his trial jury’s determination that he would remain a dangerous threat – a requirement for a capital sentence in Texas – was based on testimony by an expert witness who relied on data later found to be false.
+And it was ultimately wrong, his attorneys argued, as shown by Gonzales’ redemption behind bars and his earlier attempts to donate a kidney.

-Thus, Gonzales should be ineligible for execution, his attorneys argue, and executing him would violate his constitutional rights under the Eighth and Fourteenth Amendments.
+Thus, Gonzales should be ineligible for execution, his attorneys contended, and executing him would violate his constitutional rights under the Eighth and Fourteenth Amendments.
+Additionally, they argued Texas had violated the Eighth Amendment by requiring a finding of “future dangerousness” for a capital sentence without providing an opportunity for it to be reviewed in post-conviction proceedings.

+Gonzales and his attorneys advanced similar arguments in their appeals before the US Supreme Court, which they’ve asked to review the Texas appeals court decision and intervene.

-If both Gonzales and Rojem are put to death, their executions would be the eighth and ninth to take place in the United States this year, according to the Death Penalty Information Center, a non-profit that monitors and analyzes information about capital punishment and has been critical of its administration.
+If both Gonzales and Rojem are put to death, their executions would be the eighth and ninth to take place in the nation this year, according to the Death Penalty Information Center, a non-profit that monitors and analyzes information about capital punishment and has been critical of its administration.

 Both would be the second person to be executed in their respective states in 2024.
 By this time last year, 13 inmates had been put to death in the US, the center’s data shows.